Cray EL90

 The EL90 series Input/Output Subsystem (IOS) was based on the VMEbus and a Heurikon HK68 Motorola 68000-based processor board (or IOP).
 The IOP also provided the system's serial console.
-All EL90 models could be powered from regular mains power.
+Extra cabinets could be added to house extra disks.
+Larger EL90 models consumed 6 kVa per cabinet and could be powered from regular machine room mains power.

 The EL90 series was superseded by the Cray J90 series.